ndrppnc/mistiq/README.md

         include Mistiq

     Add rules that get triggered when your anomaly detector returns true.
-If it is, it will disable the <b>action</b> for the <b>controller</b>:
+If it does, it will disable the <b>action</b> for the <b>controller</b>:

         before_filter { |c| c.set_guard_rule(EVAL_FUNCTION, 'controller#action'[, strip_links]) }